kariukikinyanjui/kariukikinyanjui/README.md

 * 🌍  I'm based in Nairobi
 * ✉️  You can contact me at [michaelkariuki7@gmail.com](mailto:michaelkariuki7@gmail.com)
-* 🚀  I'm currently working on [Django deployment pipeline](https://github.com/kariukikinyanjui/deploy-django-linode)
+* 🚀  I'm currently working on [ecom-backend](https://github.com/kariukikinyanjui/ecom-backend)
 * 🧠  I'm learning Python
 * 🤝  I'm open to collaborating on Python projects
 * ⚡  Wakanda is Kenya